 A young man, fleeing unhappy domestic circumstances, enrols at a mysterious school for magicians.
 There, he makes friends, cultivates enemies and gains a nemesis with whom he shares an intimate connection.
 This is obviously the basic premise of the Harry Potter series but also of a much-loved work that predates the JK Rowling juggernaut by decades.
 In Ursula Le Guin’s 1968 YA classic A Wizard Of Earthsea, a boy, naive yet ambitious, becomes a sorcerer , but at a terrible price...

 — Harry Potter and the boy wizard tradition, The Irish Times

-In A Wizard of Earthsea, Ged trying to fix the damage he caused is central to the story.
+In A Wizard of Earthsea, Ged's attempts to fix the damage he caused are central to the story.
 When a spell goes awry and he releases a shadow creature, he spends much of his time fleeing from it until the tables turn and he becomes the pursuer.
 Harry Potter doesn't unleash the creature that poses a threat to him.
 Lord Voldemort wants to destroy Harry because Harry has the power to destroy him.

 In Harry Potter, wizardry is hidden from the majority muggle population.
 Wizards in Earthsea don't hide their magical abilities.

 In the first Earthsea book, women are either marginal or deceptive characters.
 Le Guin acknowledged her failure to include female characters of substance in A Wizard of Earthsea.
 The first Harry Potter book has two major female characters, Hermione and Professor McGonagall, who play important roles.